sentinel-hub/custom-scripts/planetary-variables/forest-carbon-diligence/aboveground-carbon-density/index.md

 ## Evaluate and visualize

-As Forest Carbon Diligence is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playground links are not possible due to the personalized data credentials.
+As Forest Carbon Diligence is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser links are not possible due to the personalized data credentials.

 ## General description